2020 Retreat dates are set!

-This three day retreat is geared toward families with young children (infants to under 8).
-Our goal is to help you get away on a little vacation with your family and to be able to talk about grieving your child that has passed with others that understand your plight.
+This three day retreat is geared toward bereaved families with mostly young children–infants to under 10 (not a requirement but programming will be focused on this age group).
+Our goal is to help you get away on a little vacation with your family and to be able to talk about grieving your child that died of cancer with others that understand your plight.
 Think of it as a weekend-long support group interspersed with engaging, inspiring activities to boost your spirits and lift your hearts.
 Sign up here.

-THRIVE RETREAT FOR PRE-TEENS – Ogunquit, me
+BE REAl RETREAT FOR TEENS – Ogunquit, me